-EDF has had huge problems keeping to schedule and budget in building its new Areva-designed EPR nuclear stations in Europe.
-Last month the company said it ex-
+EDF has had huge problems keeping to schedule and budget in building its new Areva-designed EPR nuclear stations in Europe stations in Europe.

 Last month the company said it expected construction costs for its delayed Flamanville 3 nuclear reactor to reach $\in 10.5$ billion, up sharply from its previous estimate of $\in 8.5$ billion, and more than three times the initial budget of $\in 3.3$ billion.
 The company also said the start-up of the 1.6 GW plant in northern France, originally scheduled for 2012, but subsequently postponed to 2017, had been pushed back again to late 2018.